 The music scene

 Auckland is a vital hub for popular music.
-In the 2010s it was home to most of New Zealand’s music and record companies, music magazines, and television and radio stations, luring artists to advance their careers.
+In the 2010s it was home to most of New Zealand’s music and record companies, music magazines, and television and radio stations, luring artists seeking to advance their careers.
 Since 2000 the Music Industry Commission has assisted radio stations like BFM and Mai FM to promote new musicians.
 The Big Day Out was Auckland’s biggest music festival, drawing crowds of 30,000 each summer until declining attendance forced its cancellation in 2015.
 Pubs and clubs cater for different musical tastes.
-In the 2010s Newton’s Kings Arms was the best rock venue, whereas Karangahape Road (K’ Rd) clubs were the heart of Auckland’s dance culture.
+Until its closure in 2018 Newton’s Kings Arms was the best rock venue, while Karangahape Road (K’ Rd) clubs were the heart of Auckland’s dance culture.

 The region’s music scene is distinctive for its strong hip-hop culture, first channelled through American Samoa in the 1980s and revitalised by second- and third-generation Pacific Islanders in central and South Auckland.
 The movement has embraced graffiti, rap, clothing, and community programmes.
 Hip-hop artists such as Che Fu and Nesian Mystik and the recording label Dawn Raid have influenced mainstream popular music.